 As we mentioned in our last blog, Developing Your Self-Awareness, we can think of strengthening our EI as similar to how we would think of strengthening our muscles at the gym.
 Each component of our EI workout plan needs its own unique exercises.
-As the third blog in a series of four, we will focus on part two of our workout: self-control.
+As the third blog in a series of four, we will focus on part two of our workout: developing self-control.

 “Self-control” can have different meanings for different people, especially within varying contexts.
-For the purposes of this workout, let’s think about self-control in the workplace.
+For the purposes of this workout, let’s think about developing self-control in the workplace.

 Self-control is the ability to compartmentalize how we react through our emotions in personal and social contexts.

 This can be broken down into three parts:

 - Managing negative emotions